 Some also believe that the children conceived with the rebels will become the next generation of fighters—carrying the violent characteristics of their biological fathers.

 People perceive these victims of conflict as being partly responsible for the violence and losses the entire community suffers during the insurgency.
 As a result, increasing numbers of children and newborns, as well as their mothers, are ostracized from society and are at risk of even further violence.

-Throughout northeastern Nigeria, camps of displaced persons are filled with former Boko Haram captives whose families and communities have rejected them and forced them out of their community, leaving them to fend for themselves and their children.
+Throughout northeastern Nigeria, camps of displaced persons are filled with former an extremist group that is located primarily in Northern Nigeria captives whose families and communities have rejected them and forced them out of their community, leaving them to fend for themselves and their children.